Thank you for signing up to . You will receive a verification email shortly.

 Why do MPs stand up during PMQs?
-Viewers are wondering after new Prime Minister Liz Truss (opens in new tab) attended Parliament to answer the day’s most pressing questions.
+Viewers are wondering after new Prime Minister Liz Truss (opens in new tab) attended Parliament to answer the day's most pressing questions.

-Boris Johnson attends Prime Minister’s Questions (PMQs) today and will do so every Wednesday at noon in the House of Commons and it’s a time for Members of Parliament to ask her questions like will there be an energy bill freeze? (opens in new tab)
+Liz Truss attended her first Prime Minister's Questions (PMQs) today and will do so every Wednesday at noon in the House of Commons and it's a time for Members of Parliament to ask her questions like will there be an energy bill freeze? (opens in new tab)

 And after viewers wondered why is Boris Johnson was wearing wheat (opens in new tab) in one particular PMQ session last year, there are other questions viewers wish to know the answers to as they tune in to PMQs.